From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ3: From Behavioral Complementarity to Trajectory Selection

 \section{RQ3: From Behavioral Complementarity to Trajectory Selection}

-RQ2 suggests that VLM and vision-only policies differ in systematic driving style and exhibit long-tail yet stable complementarity at the trajectory level.
-Moreover, an oracle selector over cross-model candidates yields a clear upper bound.
-RQ3 turns this observation into a practical mechanism: construct a small, structured candidate set that reflects cross-model style variation, and select trajectories using trajectory-level signals (rather than representation-only cues shown insufficient in RQ1).
+RQ1 shows that representation-level cues alone are insufficient for reliable sample-wise selection, while RQ2 shows that VLM and vision-only policies exhibit long-tailed but stable complementarity at the trajectory level.
+RQ3 therefore turns this observation into a practical mechanism: instead of relying on static representation statistics, we construct a small cross-model candidate set and select trajectories using trajectory-level scores.

-A practical constraint in our setting is that \emph{within-model} sampling diversity is limited: increasing the number of diffusion samples for a single ViT or a single VLM yields only marginal Best-of-$n$ gains (Table~\ref{tab:gating_main}).
-This shifts the focus from ``sampling more from one model'' to \emph{cross-model candidate construction} plus \emph{trajectory-level selection}.
+A practical constraint is that \emph{within-model} sampling diversity is limited.
+Increasing the number of diffusion samples for a single ViT or a single VLM yields only marginal Best-of-$n$ gains in our experiments (Table~\ref{tab:rq3_main}), and a similar lack of diversity has also been observed for RecogDrive-style diffusion planners in prior analysis~\citep{chen2026devil}.
+This shifts the focus from ``sampling more from one model'' to \emph{cross-model candidate construction}: VLM and vision-only branches provide qualitatively different endpoints, and trajectory-level selection attempts to recover part of the oracle Best-of-$n$ gain identified in RQ2.

 \paragraph{Evaluation context.} All methods in this section are evaluated in closed loop on NAVSIM \textit{navtest}.
 We report results under both NAVSIM metric versions: PDMS for NAVSIM-v1 and EPDMS for NAVSIM-v2; their computation is summarized in Appendix~\ref{app:offline_score}.
-Besides the ablation-style evidence in Table~\ref{tab:rq3_main}, we provide full comparisons against prior and concurrent approaches on NAVSIM-v1 in Table~\ref{tab:comparison_modified} and the corresponding NAVSIM-v2 (EPDMS) results in Table~\ref{tab:exp_results}.
+Besides the ablation-style evidence in Table~\ref{tab:rq3_main}, we provide full comparisons against prior and concurrent approaches on NAVSIM-v1 in Table~\ref{tab:comparison_modified} and the corresponding NAVSIM-v2 results in Table~\ref{tab:exp_results}.